abhishek09897/appsite/README.md

     npm install -g vulcanize
     vulcanize index.html --inline

 Vulcanize combines your files to reduce the number of network requests and has a number of flags you can tweak based on your preferences.
-Once vulcanized, it's safe to delete all the folders except the images folder, since the code is all contained in index.html
+Once vulcanized, it's safe to delete all the folders except the image folder, since the code is all contained in index.html